manicprone/joint-kit/README.md

 ## Prerequisites

-To use the Joint Library, you need:
+To use the Joint Kit, you need:

-* a supported persistence solution (e.g. Postgres)
+* a supported persistence solution (_e.g.
+Postgres_)
-* a configured data schema (e.g. database and tables)
+* a configured data schema (_e.g. database/tables_)
-* a supported service interface / ORM (e.g. Bookshelf)
+* a supported service interface / ORM

-The Joint Library currently supports:
+The Joint Kit currently supports:

 | Service                              | Required Plugins                              | Persistence Options          |
 | ------------------------------------ | --------------------------------------------- | ---------------------------- |